Placker works best when your team is on board, here are some tips to get everyone on the same page.

 2. Create and share Placker bookmarks for common views

 Placker is extremely flexible and it can get tedious to set it up in the right way, an excellent way to make sure everyone is using the same view is to create bookmarks in Placker.

-When you do, you can share the link to the bookmark to make sure everyone is looking at the same Gantt chart / Board split or dashboard.
+When you do, you can share the link to the bookmark to make sure everyone is looking at the same Gantt chart / Board split or track view.

 More information: Read this article on how to save your settings as bookmarks.